Day of Action

 United Way's Read Learn Succeed

 Across the Des Moines metro area in schools where reading proficiency is particularly low, third graders are awaiting your arrival.
 They know today is special.
-Special because today, you’re going to read the book Penny Pot with one of these students and help her or him with visualizing the amount of coins being counted in the book.
+Special because today, you’re going to read the book "Seed Soil Sun" with one of these students and help her or him with asking and answering questions to demonstrate understanding of a text.
 Your involvement will help them build their skills and confidence.
 Not convinced this is for you?
 Maybe this will change your mind.
+If you're on board, register here for United Way's Read Learn Succeed opportunity.
 Don’t miss the chance to not only help third graders’ reading skills, but also have a wonderful time with those delightful young people!
-Registration is closed for September 2013, check back in August 2014 for next year!

 Dressers for Kids